Blast61/ms-interview/devops-engineer/app/DEVREADME.md

     * Implementation of a CI/CD pipeline to automate testing, deployment, and updates
     * Setup monitoring tools to monitor application health (Prometheus, Grafana, etc.)
     * Production environments and development environments may require different configurations

+## Integrity Guidelines Disclosure
+    * I believe in development efficiency and utilize the assistance of Large Language Models such as ChatGPT for debugging, syntax concerns, and logic related questions.